-HSTC 3121.03: The Stone and the Elixir: The History of Alchemy in the Latin West This course traces the development of alchemical theories and practices in the Medieval Latin West up to the emergence of Early Modern chemistry.
+HSTC 3121.03: In Search of the Philosopher's Stone: The History of European Alchemy

+This course traces the development of alchemical theories and practices in the Medieval Latin West up to the emergence of Early Modern chemistry.
 It employs a multi-disciplinary approach which treats the scientific, technological, esoteric and iconographic dimensions of alchemy as interdependent.
 The entire development of European alchemy is covered from the transmission of the Greek and Islamic alchemical traditions in the 12th century up to Newton, whose alchemical theories represent a point of transition to Early Modern chemistry in one direction and to a more spiritualised occult philosophy in the other.

-This course is conceived as a companion to HSTC 3120.03: The Ancient Alchemists, and the two courses are normally offered in alternating years.
-However, there are no formal prerequisites.
-The course is open to all students interested in the intersections of science, magic and mysticism.
+This course is independent of HSTC 3120.03.
+All students interested in the intersections of science, magic and mysticism are welcome.